junxit/us-congress-bills-114/metadata.md

 - 2016-03-03 — Rule H. Res.
 635 passed House.
 - 2016-03-03 — Rule provides for consideration of H.R.
 4557 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit.
 Measure will be considered read.
 Bill is closed to amendments.
 - 2016-03-03 — The previous question was ordered pursuant to the rule. (consideration: CR H1133)
+- 2016-03-07 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.